Gaussian Invariant Markov Chain Monte Carlo: Introduction

-In a second contribution we follow previous work \citep{dellaportas2012control,alexopoulos2023variance,douc2024solvingpoissonequationusing,liu2024can}, and construct control variates through approximate solutions of the Poisson equation in order to reduce the variance of Monte Carlo estimators.
+In a second contribution we follow previous work \citep{dellaportas2012control,alexopoulos2023variance,douc2022solving,liu2024can}, and construct control variates through approximate solutions of the Poisson equation in order to reduce the variance of Monte Carlo estimators.
 More precisely, for Gaussian invariant samplers we derive exact solutions to the Poisson equation for several functions $F$ and Gaussian targets.
-Note that such exact solutions are not feasible for RWM and MALA \citep{alexopoulos2023variance}.
 Then, we use these solutions to increase the sampling efficiency of the ergodic estimators under intractable non-Gaussian targets, by applying variance reduction using control variates.

 Furthermore, we establish theoretical results demonstrating the geometric ergodicity of our samplers by following \cite{roberts1996exponential,roberts1996geometric} and \cite{roy2023convergence}.
 When an analytical solution to the Poisson equation is unavailable, we produce an approximate solution and prove its convergence properties.
 Finally, we study in detail the optimal scaling of GI-MALA.
 While previous studies on the optimal scaling of MCMC algorithms assume that the dimension of the target tends to infinity \citep{gelman1997weak,roberts1998optimal,roberts2001optimal}, such an assumption yields a trivial solution in our setting.
 Therefore, we obtain an approximate optimal scaling under a finite dimension and characterize its dependence on deviations from the Gaussianity of the target.